 Surveying also includes the technique of establishing points by predetermined angular and linear measurements.
 From the plans, sections, and maps prepared by surveying, the area and volume of a particular plot of land can be calculated.
 A map represents the horizontal projection of the area surveyed and not the actual area.
 But the vertical distance can be represented more correctly by drawing sections.

-During survey surveyors use various tools to do their job successfully and accurately, such as total stations, GPS receivers, prisms, 3D scanners, radio communicators, digital levels, dumpy level and surveying software etc.
+During a survey, surveyors use various tools to do their job successfully and accurately, such as total stations, GPS receivers, prisms, 3D scanners, radio communicators, digital levels, dumpy level and surveying software etc.

 Importance of Surveying

-The knowledge of surveying is advantageous in many phase of engineering.
+The knowledge of surveying is advantageous in many phases of engineering.
 Surveying is of vital importance in any engineering project.
 Some of the basic importance of Surveying is discussed below.

 - The planning and design of all Civil Engineering projects such as railways, highways, tunneling, irrigation, dams, reservoirs, waterworks, sewerage works, airfields, ports, massive buildings, etc. are based upon surveying measurements.

-- During execution of project of any magnitude is constructed along the lines and points established by surveying.
+- During execution of the project of any magnitude is constructed along the lines and points established by surveying.

 - The measurement of land and the fixation of its boundaries cannot be done without surveying.